vysecurity/autovpn/README.md

 $ ./autovpn JP
 ```

+You may need superuser priviliges.
+Don't worry, I'm not running `rm -rf --preserve-root /`
+underneath.
+It's for `openvpn`.

 ### Disclaimer

 This is completely insecure.
 Please do not use this for anything important.
 Get a